A Brooks-type result for sparse critical graphs: Proof of Theorem

-We propose that each vertex in $S-c$ has degree $k-1$ in $G$.
-Note that this would imply that every vertex in $S-c$ is in a cluster by Fact \ref{clusters partition} Because $S$ is a $(k-1)$-clique, by Claim \ref{unique cluster} there is only one cluster in $S$, so the proposition implies that $T = S-c$ is a cluster and $|T|\geq 3$, which contradicts Claim \ref{unique cluster} that each cluster in $G$ has size at most $k - 3 = 2$.
-This will complete the proof.
+By Fact \ref{clusters partition} and~\eqref{j142}, every vertex in $S-c$ is in a cluster.
+Because $S$ is a $(k-1)$-clique, by Claim \ref{unique cluster} there is only one cluster in $S$, so the claim implies that $T = S-c$ is a cluster and $|T|= 3$, which contradicts Claim \ref{unique cluster} that each cluster in $J$ has size at most $k - 3 = 2$.